VilledeMontreal/hochelaga/README.md

 ## What this is

 A basic installation of the nodejs mustache Patternlab project.
-The [starterkit-mustache-bootstrap](https://github.com/pattern-lab/starterkit-mustache-bootstrap) starterkit was loaded into the initial installation and populated the /source folder.

 ## Installation

 Clone this repo into a local folder and follow instructions @[https://github.com/pattern-lab/edition-node-gulp](https://github.com/pattern-lab/edition-node-gulp).

-All development happens on the `dev` branch for now.
+Updating the node version you will us to v4 is essential.
+See https://github.com/pattern-lab/edition-node-gulp/wiki/Updating-to-Gulp-4.

+The `dev` branch is the initial project using bootstrap 3.
+Developement continues with bootstrap 4 on the bs4 branche, whios is now the main developement branch.

 Essentially, cd into the directory and issue the following commands :

 ```
+npm i
 gulp patternlab:build
 gulp patternlab:serve
 ```